SFL Scientific is answering real business challenges for our clients

 Read our case study with Linksquares >

 L’Oréal's R&D and product innovation division wished to develop a software framework to classify acne severity using user-uploaded photographs.
 SFL Scientific developed a sophisticated classification solution via convolutional neural networks to tackle the inherent variability in the skin and image data, as well as to handle real-world constraints.
-SFL obtained 89% fuzzy-accuracy (within 1 standard deviation of human error) with 75% exact match accuracy for predicting the acne severity when comparing to trained dermatologists.
+SFL obtained high match accuracy for predicting the acne severity when comparing to trained dermatologists.
 As acne is not only a physical condition, where studies have linked acne to emotional conditions such as depression, anxiety, and low self-esteem, the ability to recommend treatments and engage customers is profound.
 By using an image recognition algorithm to diagnose the severity of acne, L’Oréal can extend their recommendation engine, create solutions for quick diagnosis, and aid their clients without access to a dermatologist in making better decisions.

 SFL Scientific performed customer and market segmentation analysis for a large Japanese retailer.
 The dataset consisted of millions of historic purchases for tens of thousands of clients.
 SFL examined dozens of features in the transcations, inventory, customer profile, user behavior, and log data.
 Segments were created using a hierarchical clustering algorithm and a deep profile was created for each.
 This was a first step in building more complex models around customer churn, promotions, incentives, and loyalty programs.